elyordan/CIS3319/Lab 1: Socket Communication/README.md

 * Go inside the Lab 1 folder on both terminal windows
 * On one of the windows run the server.py file with the command : python3 server.py
 * On the other window run the client.py file with the command: python3 client.py
+* Refer to the video guide for a visual explanation
 * Done